MailTape/MailTape-v1/_posts/2019-01-06-Cam-Maclean.md

 track7_link: 'https://mailtapesounds.s3.amazonaws.com/339/Track%207.mp3'
 guestPic: guestPic339.jgp
 ---
-<p id="introduction">This Morning, we board to a new year full of joy and love...  but mainly full of music discoveries and hearing gems!
-This trip, with Cam Maclean as our Captain, promises to be filed of hope and sweetness to spend a good sunday.
+<p id="introduction">This morning, we are embarking on a year filled with joy, love and surprises.
+It shall also astonish us with many musical discoveries and auditory newness.
+Our journey, headed by captain [Cam Maclean](https://atelierciseaux.bandcamp.com/album/cam-maclean-wait-for-love), promises a Sunday filled with hope and sweetness.

-[Cam MacLean](https://fr-fr.facebook.com/cammacleanband/) is born in Montreal and he's one of the Vesuvio Solo's two members.
-In love with melancholic indie-pop music, I was enthralled by this songwriter's ballads — sometimes under the infuence of the 80's.</p>
+As an indie pop lover, this Montreal singer’s melancholia, who is also the other half of the duo [Vesuvio Solo](https://vesuviosolo.bandcamp.com/) quickly captivated my attention with his enlightened musical ballades and eighties like resonance.</p>

 # Cam Maclean's selection